[Flutter] Katana Router - mathru.net | App Development with Flutter, Unity/Music and Video Production/Material Distribution

 This splash page can be used to perform the first data load and other processes necessary to launch the application.

-Create a class inheriting from BootRouteQueryBuilder and define onInit (processing at startup), build (screen display at startup), and initialTransitionQuery (transition from the startup screen to the first page).
+Create a class inheriting from BootRouteQueryBuilder and define onInit (processing at startup), build (screen display at startup), initialTransitionQuery (transition from the startup screen to the first page), onError (processing on error).

 import 'package:katana_router/katana_router.dart';